FAQ on Neglected Tropical Diseases (NTDs)

 The picture shows the world map.
 Areas near the equator that are particularly affected are dark red and red, India and North Africa are beige and the USA and large parts of Europe are light green: little affected.

-Areas near the equator are particularly affected, India and North Africa heavily and the USA and large parts of Europe less so. ©dNTDs
+Areas near the equator are particularly affected, India and North Africa heavily and the USA and large parts of Europe less so. ©DNTDs

 In 2020, Neglected Tropical Diseases (NTDs) affected 1.7 billion people in 149 countries worldwide, with another two billion at risk.
 NTDs affect the poorest parts of the population in already poor countries.
 They usually do not lead directly to death, but often to severe and long-lasting diseases, some of which are chronic.
 Many patients suffer disabilities, become blind or disfigured, have chronic or recurring pain, become unable to work, experience discrimination and sometimes also become mentally ill.